 While all of these models can adequately scoot you around town on level ground, the hill test was what separated the winners and the losers.
 The test was simple: ride the board up steeper and steeper hills until it wouldn't go anymore.
 In the case of the Evolve, it powered past the competition, as you can see in the chart below.

-This board earned the highest score of the group, with a 9 out of 10.
+This board tied for the highest score of the group, with a 10 out of 10.
 We actually had a hard time finding a hill that was steep enough to stop the Evolve, as this board powered up the steepest hill around (23% grade).